Banana Sheet Cake with Caramel Icing

-When I served Banana Sheet Cake with Caramel Icing to a houseful of company a week ago, one of the teenagers loved it so much, he wanted to take some home with him!
-Fortunately, he got several slices because we served three different desserts that day, so there were leftovers from each one.
+I served Banana Sheet Cake with Caramel Icing to a houseful of company a week ago.
+One of the teenagers loved it so much, he wanted to take some home with him!
+Fortunately, he got several slices because we served three different desserts that day.
 I usually serve this sensational cake with ice cream, although you can add more caramel sauce if you desire.
 For that matter, it can be served plain with nothing else and you will love it!

-If’ you’re looking for a fabulous cake for birthdays, special occasions, or just because this recipe is pretty easy to make, then give Banana Sheet Cake with Caramel Icing a try some time soon.
-You will get rave reviews from all those who eat this and many requests for the recipe, just like Jennifer did about 12 years ago.
+This is a fabulous cake for birthdays, special occasions, and company.
+Give Banana Sheet Cake with Caramel Icing a try some time soon.
+You will get rave reviews from all those who eat this.
+You’ll also get many requests for the recipe, just like Jennifer did about 12 years ago.

 Banana Sheet Cake with Caramel Icing is one of the best cakes you will ever eat.
 The caramel icing is to die for!